paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-vscode.md

 sidebar_label: VS Code Extension
 ---

-The [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=crcn.paperclip-vscode) is a really good place to start that works out of the box.
+The [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=crcn.paperclip-vscode) is a really good place to start since it works out of the box.
 Just create a new `hello-world.pc` file, and start writing plain HTML & CSS.
 Play around by creating a style block, use the color pickers.
-Get a real good feel for the app.
+Get a real good feel for Paperclip.

 ![alt Realtime editing](/img/button-demo.gif)